 \subsection{Experiment Setup}

-Our testbed consists of 4 GPU machines, each with 8 Nvidia A100 GPUs, totaling 32 GPUs.
-Each machine connects to an 800 Gbps training network (8 Mellanox CX-6 adapters) and a 200 Gbps management and checkpointing network (2 Mellanox CX-6 adapters).
-By default, training runs on 3 machines, with 1 machine migrated to the 4th during experiments unless stated otherwise.
-The checkpoint storage is mounted remotely, with network bottlenecks eliminated unless specified.
-We disable \codesm{CUDA\_VISABLE\_DEVICE} flag by default.

-\mypar{Baseline.} Our primary baseline is Megatron-LM, which includes built-in checkpointing for saving and loading models.
-We consider the following checkpointing approaches:

-\textit{Megatron-LM Per-iteration}: A per-iteration checkpointing system that assumes checkpoint saving is cost-free and can always be overlapped within a single iteration \cite{gemini}.
-It also assumes that no progress is lost at any point of shutdown.
-This represents an idealized checkpointing approach.
-However, this method is known to incur very high I/O overhead \cite{bytecheckpoint}.

-\textit{Megatron-LM Save-and-Restart}: A more practical baseline.
-Before shutdown, training stops and waits for the checkpoint to be saved.
-Subsequently, the reboot process begins, followed by loading the checkpoint and resuming training.
-Since the checkpoint is saved prior to shutdown, we also assume no progress is lost in this system.
-Checkpointing with different frequencies is explored in the experiments (\secref{eval:stragger}).

-We also compare \sysname with two state-of-the-art reconfiguration-based systems: Oobleck \cite{oobleck} and Parcae \cite{parcae}.
-Both Oobleck and Parcae reconfigure the training profile when failures or machine changes occur.
-Parcae does not support tensor parallelism, and neither Oobleck nor Parcae support distributed optimizers~\cite{zero1}, as their designs rely on redundancy within data parallelism to reconfigure online.

-\mypar{Model Settings and Dataset.} We evaluate four models—GPT-Medium~\cite{gpt_models}, GPT-2.7B~\cite{gpt_models}, GPT-20B~\cite{gemini}, and GPT-39.1B~\cite{391b}—to cover a range of model sizes, with GPT-20B and GPT-39.1B as primary representatives.
-Models are tested with various tensor parallel (TP), data parallel (DP), and pipeline parallel (PP) configurations, including (TP1, PP8, DP3), (TP4, PP8, DP3), and (TP8, PP8, DP3).
-Default profiles are: GPT-Medium and GPT-2.7B use TP1, PP8, DP3, a global batch size of 96, and a microbatch size of 2; GPT-20B uses TP1, PP8, DP3, the distributed optimizer, a global batch size of 36, and a microbatch size of 1; GPT-39.1B uses TP4, PP2, DP3, the distributed optimizer, a global batch size of 36, and a microbatch size of 1.
-The Wikitext dataset~\cite{wiki_dataset} is used, aligning with prior work~\cite{oobleck, parcae}.
+\mypar{Testbed and Model Settings.} We conduct our experiments on a 1024-GPU testbed and evaluate a range of models—including GPT 5.12T MoE, GPT-175B, GPT-39.1B~\cite{391b}, GPT-20B~\cite{gemini}, Medium~\cite{gpt_models}, GPT-2.7B~\cite{gpt_models} and others—to cover diverse model sizes across different scales.
+Large-scale model configurations are summarized in Table~\ref{tab:large_scale_model}.
+Detailed downtime analysis is additionally conducted at the 32-GPU scale to enable fair comparison with Oobleck and Parcae, which cannot scale beyond 32 GPUs (e.g., Oobleck's template construction time becomes prohibitively long at larger scales).
+For these experiments, models are tested with various TP, DP, and PP configurations including (TP1, PP8, DP3), (TP4, PP8, DP3), and (TP8, PP8, DP3).
+Default profiles are: GPT-Medium and GPT-2.7B use TP1, PP8, DP3 with a global batch size of 96 and microbatch size of 2; GPT-20B uses TP1, PP8, DP3 with the distributed optimizer, global batch size of 36, and microbatch size of 1; GPT-39.1B uses TP4, PP2, DP3 with the distributed optimizer, global batch size of 36, and microbatch size of 1.
+The Wikitext dataset~\cite{wiki_dataset} is used, following prior work~\cite{oobleck,parcae}.